-Undesirable side effects or adverse events caused by JSP191 and our other product candidates, and our eHSCs or other cell-based companion therapeutics we may develop, could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or comparable foreign regulatory authorities.
+Undesirable side effects or adverse events caused by briquilimab and our other product candidates, and our mRNA stem cell platform or other cellbased companion therapeutics we may develop, could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or comparable foreign regulatory authorities.
 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
 Treatment-related side effects could also affect patient recruitment or the ability of enrolled patients to complete the trials or result in potential product liability claims.

-There have been no clinical trials of eHSCs.
+There have been no clinical trials of our mRNA stem cell platform.
 In the genetic medicine field, there have been several significant adverse events from genetically engineered treatments in the past, including reported cases of leukemia and death.
-There can be no assurance that our eHSCs will not cause undesirable side effects, as improper modification of a patient's DNA could lead to lymphoma, leukemia or other cancers, or other aberrantly functioning cells.
+There can be no assurance that our mRNA stem cell grafts will not cause undesirable side effects, as improper modification of a patient's DNA could lead to lymphoma, leukemia or other cancers, or other aberrantly functioning cells.